Joseph-Aukuso Sua'ali'i: Rugby league career

+Sydney Roosters

 In November 2020, it was reported that the Sydney Roosters had signed Sua'ali'i from 2022 onwards, with the 'get out' clauses having been accepted by the club.
 The signing was officially announced on 1 December, with Sua'ali'i joining the Roosters effective immediately after he was released from the final year of his Rabbitohs contract.

 2021

-Sua'ali'i made his debut for North Sydney in round 1 of the 2021 NSW Cup season.
+Sua'ali'i made his debut for North Sydney Bears in round one of the 2021 NSW Cup season.
 Sua'ali'i scored two tries in North Sydney's 48–20 loss to the Blacktown Workers Sea Eagles.